-Colorbond roofing is famous for its incredible range of colour choices.
+Colorbond Roofing is famous for its incredible range of colour choices.
 There are plenty of options, but how do you decide from so many?
 If you’re looking at a new roof, roofing for extensions, or major home improvements, it’s worth taking the time to see all the possibilities.

 The Colorbond range is a mix of good taste and very practical colour choices for modern homes.
 If you’re looking at choices for quality exterior presentation, Colorbond’s range is a great place to start.
 You can see a whole spectrum of colour choices, combinations, and mixes for your exterior look.

-Choosing Colorbond Colours
+Common Colorbond Roof Colours

 The Colorbond colour chart is a great place to start when it comes to your range of options.
 The question is – how will each colour look on your home?
 Do you want mixed colours, different coloured guttering, a fabulous green, or a beautiful blue?
 How about a dark but elegant red?

-The Colorbond Visualiser
+The Colorbond visualiser